nuprl/MultiPL-T/README.md

 It should be possible to re-evaluate any one of these fine-tuned models by following the directions in *Evaluating a Fine-Tuned Model* above.
-The only change that is in Step 2, where we specified the `--name`, `--revision`, and `--tokenizer_name` flags.
+The only change to make is in Step 2, where we specified the `--name`, `--revision`, and `--tokenizer_name` flags.

 Some caveats and suggestions if you choose to evaluate the larger models: